Decidability in geometric grid classes of permutations: Computing the basis of Geom(M)

 \subsection{Bounding the size of basis elements}

 The algorithm in Theorem \ref{thm:compBasis} gives no upper bound on the size of the basis elements of $\Geom(M)$.
-Such a bound would give an alternative algorithm, that stops when it has checked all permutations up to the computed bound rather than when $\mathrm{Basis}_{\BB, M} \in Th(\Geom(N))$, and would bound the run-time of either algorithm.
 Here we give such a bound, although it is almost certainly very far from optimal.
+This gives an alternative algorithm for computing the basis that simply checks all permutations up to the maximum size, and also bounds the run-time of the previous algorithm.

 \begin{proposition} There is a computable function giving an upper bound on the size of the largest basis element of $\Geom(M)$ in terms of $|M|$. \end{proposition} \begin{proof} Given $M$, we can write an $\LL_P$-sentence $\mathrm{Basis}_P$ defining the basis $\BB_M$ of $\Geom(M)$, saying $\neg \Geom_M$, and for all singletons $x$ there is subset $X$ such that every $y \neq x$ is in $X$ and the restriction to $X$ satisfies $\Geom(M)$.
 The length of this sentence is bounded in terms of $|M|$.
 By Theorem \ref{thm:onepoint}, we may compute a larger matrix $N$ so $\Geom(N)$ contains $\Geom(M)^{+1}$.
 Using Theorem \ref{thm:interpRed} and Lemma \ref{lem:interp}, we translate the $\LL_P$-sentence $\mathrm{Basis}_P$ to a sentence $\mathrm{Basis}_{\Sigma_N}$ in the language of $\Sigma_N$-words (where $\Sigma_N$ is the set of non-zero cells of $N$) defining $\phi_N^{-1}(\BB_M)$ and with length bounded in terms of $|N|$.
 By Theorem \ref{thm:MSOreg}, we compute a finite automaton that accepts $\phi_N^{-1}(\BB_M)$, with size bounded by a computable function of the length of $\mathrm{Basis}_{\Sigma_N}$.
 But this automaton accepts a finite language, so by the pumping lemma, the length of a word it accepts cannot be larger than the number of states of the automaton.
 So its size bounds the length of the elements in $\phi_N^{-1}(\BB_M)$, and thus in $\BB_M$ since $\phi_N$ is length-preserving. \end{proof}